 This page contains everything you need to know about travelling to an event at ICMS, including with things you should attend to before booking your trip.
 Local information is given first.

-The map linked above shows the location of the ICMS headquarters at 15 South College Street, Edinburgh in relation to city centre landmarks.
+ICMS is located within the Bayes Centre, 47 Potterrow, Edinburgh EH8 9BT.
+The map linked above shows the approximate location of the ICMS headquarters in relation to city centre landmarks.
 Edinburgh has a compact city centre and ICMS is within reasonable walking distance of the main rail and bus stations.
-In the second half of 2018 ICMS will be relocating to the newly-built Bayes Centre, 47 Potterrow, Edinburgh EH8 9BT.
-It is very close to our current location and all of the information below will continue to be relevant.

 N.B.
 We regularly hold events at other venues in the city.
 If you are attending an ICMS workshop or other event, please check the location on the web page for the event you are attending.
 Each event's page should give directions specific to its venue if it is not in our own building.